sfu-arch/Nachos/README.md

 # Directory Structure
-* \[mem-axc-64\](./mem-axc-64): simulator for dataflow architecture
+* \[mem-axc\](./mem-axc-64): simulator for dataflow architecture
-	* apps:
-		* bloom.s: bloom filter extracted from GEMS simulator
+     * bloom: bloom filter extracted from GEMS simulator
-	    * dafaxc.r.b.s: dataflow accelerator with ruby memory model from GEMS ( r) and bloom filter (b).
+     * dafaxc: dataflow accelerator with ruby memory model from GEMS ( r) and bloom filter (b).
 It is a combined framework to model - load store queues, nachos-sw, and nachos
-	    * macsim.r.d.b.s: macsim cpu simulator integrated with dataflow accelerator(d), ruby memory model(r) and bloom filter(b)
+     * deprecated/macsim: macsim cpu simulator integrated with dataflow accelerator(d), ruby memory model(r) and bloom filter(b)
      * test: small examples for testing each framework
      * tools: tools to calculate statistics
        * c++/may-profile: runtime profiling of may alias pairs to know the ground truth
        * pin-tools: tools to calculate dynamic and static statistics for hotpaths
        * python: tools to calculate statistics such as fan-ins, and generate hotpaths for laod store queues, software approach, and nachos
      * needle:  llvm compiler framework for extracting hotpaths